Kir0GreyHat/Nautoscan/README.md

 Nautoscanbot_token:``` 1961479136:AAFHy8KR9Hzvhkl-hQr-BAfp1vyip8MwJXc```
 Get your_user_id: [@get_id_bot](https://t.me/get_id_bot)

-- You will get 'HAIII' message from your bot.
+- You will get 'HAIII' message from Nautoscan bot.
 Token and user id will be saved to config file.
 - If you want to override them, just add option `--save`.
 - Credit to [@MikeWent](https://github.com/MikeWent/notify-send-telegram)